Xiahou Ba: Later life in Shu

 Nevertheless, Jiang Wei apparently befriended Xiahou Ba, and the duo went on several campaigns against the state of Wei.
 The Wei imperial court pardoned Xiahou Ba's sons on account of Xiahou Yuan's role in the founding of Wei.
-Instead they were exiled to Lelang Commandery in present-day North Korea.
+Instead, they were exiled to Lelang Commandery in present-day North Korea.

-At the time Xiahou Ba was already a sexagenarian, if not a septuagenarian, he was still active in social life.
-A story about that was recorded in Yi Bu Qijiu Zhuan (益部耆舊傳), which says an eager Xiahou Ba once wanted to befriend Zhang Ni, who was famous for subjugating the southern barbarians and was one of the most celebrated Shu generals back then.
+At the time Xiahou Ba was already a sexagenarian, if not a septuagenarian; he was still active in social life.
+A story about that was recorded in Yi Bu Qijiu Zhuan (益部耆舊傳), where an eager Xiahou Ba once wanted to befriend Zhang Ni, who was famous for subjugating the southern barbarians and was one of the most celebrated Shu generals back then.
 When Xiahou Ba first met Zhang Ni, he told him, "Although I'm not close to you, I have already entrusted wholly to you for a long time, I hope you would understand this."
 Zhang Ni responded, "I don't know you, and you don't know me.
-The rationale is on the other end, how can you say you rely on me?
+The rationale is on the other end; how can you say you rely on me?
 I hope you save your words and continue this talk three years later."
-This incident was circulated within Shu, and knowledgeable persons and scholars found this anecdote worthy of Xiahou Ba and Zhang Ni character.
+This incident was circulated within Shu, and knowledgeable persons and scholars found this anecdote worthy of Xiahou Ba's and Zhang Ni's character.

 As a newcomer from Wei, Xiahou Ba must have had faced discrimination and distrust from his colleagues, but due to his complicated background, he was trusted by Liu Shan, and highly valued by another defector of Wei, Jiang Wei.
 Once, Jiang Wei asked Xiahou Ba if Sima Yi, who gained control of Wei court, would attack Shu, Xiahou Ba replied, "they just recently established hegemony, so they will not indulge in foreign affairs.
 However, there is a young Zhong Hui, who will be a threat to both Wu and Shu."
 Believing Xiahou Ba's views that Sima Yi would not handle border issues for some time, Jiang Wei revived Zhuge Liang's strategy on constantly waging wars against Wei, and brought Xiahou Ba with him on his expeditions.
 Xiahou Ba distinguished himself in Jiang Wei's greatest victory in his campaigns, which was the Battle of Didao, after that battle, Xiahou Ba was not mentioned again in historic records.